Search

 Changelog

-version 1.5.0 (2023-02-10)
+Version 1.5.0 (2023-02-10)

-• Maintenance release, including:
+• Maintenance release; includes:

-• Azure SDK minor version upgrade.
+• Azure SDK minor version upgrade

-• AWS SDK major version upgrade from v1 to v2.
+• AWS SDK major version upgrade from v1 to v2

 • Go 1.20.0